strawberry-graphql/strawberry/docs/guides/relay.md

 meaning that the slice on it will translate to a `LIMIT`/`OFFSET` in the SQL query, which will fetch only the data that is needed from the database.

+Also note that if that object doesn't have a `__getitem__` attribute, it will use `itertools.islice` to paginate it, meaning that when a generator is being resolved it will only generate as much results as needed for the given pagination, the worst case scenario being the last results needing to be returned.

 </Note>

 You may want to use a different approach to paginate your results.
 For example,